310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 T-This aquarium really does have everything, doesn’t it…?

 {% endbubble %}
-{% bubble Kanata %}
+{% bubble Kanata2 %}
-eheh~♪ we were financially struggling at one point[^2], so we tried a whooole lot of strategies\~ may we hope for that kind of effort to never be in vain.
+eheh\~♪ we were financially struggling at one point[^2], so we tried a whooole lot of strategies\~ may we hope for that kind of effort to never be in vain.

 anyway, why *did* the planetarium turn on suddenly…?

 {% endbubble %}
-{% bubble Great Kaijuu %}
+{% bubble Kaijuu %}
 “ROOOOOOOOOAR!!”

 {% endbubble %}